-Fidel thought we should use field cases to investigate “when (1) a large variety of factors and relationships are included, (2) no basic laws exist to determine which factors and relationships are important, and (3) when the factors and relationships can be directly observed” (1984, p.
+We can use field cases to investigate “when (1) a large variety of factors and relationships are included, (2) no basic laws exist to determine which factors and relationships are important, and (3) when the factors and relationships can be directly observed” (Fidel, 1984, p.
 273).

 Both business and sports are often good areas to use case research, as all three of those characteristics - multiple factors, unknown factorial importance and observation potential - tend to be present.